furqaan12/Project-Sales-Forecasting-and-Inventory-Management/README.md

 # Project-Sales-Forecasting-and-Inventory-Management
- Use Snowflake to analyze historical sales data and forecast future sales, then use those forecasts to optimize inventory levels.
+Use Snowflake to analyze historical sales data and forecast future sales, then use those forecasts to optimize inventory levels-
-Steps:

-1) Use Snowflake's SQL capabilities to analyze the sales data and forecast future sales.
-You could use a variety of techniques, such as time series forecasting or machine learning models, to predict future sales.
-2) Once you have a forecast for future sales, use that information to optimize inventory levels.
-For example, you might calculate safety stock levels for each product based on the forecasted demand, or adjust reorder points to ensure that inventory is replenished in a timely manner.
-3)Create visualizations using a tool like Tableau to display the results of the sales forecasting and inventory management analysis.
-You could create a dashboard that shows sales trends over time, displays inventory levels for each product, or tracks the accuracy of the sales forecasts.
-4)Use the sales forecasting and inventory management analysis to inform purchasing and production decisions.
-For example, you might adjust production schedules or order quantities based on the forecasted demand.
+This project demonstrates how to use Snowflake, a cloud-based data warehousing platform, to analyze historical sales data and forecast future sales.
+The project includes SQL code for loading the data into Snowflake, analyzing the data to identify trends and growth rates, and using a linear regression model to forecast sales for the next several months.
+The project also includes a sample Tableau dashboard that displays the sales forecasts and current inventory levels for each product category.
+This project can be used as a starting point for anyone looking to leverage Snowflake for sales forecasting or other data analysis tasks.